ArjanOnGithup/Experimental-Skills/README.md

 ## Overview

 The **HRApp** is an interactive tool designed to assist in the analysis of heart rate variability (HRV) data.
-Built with Python and leveraging the power of **ipywidgets**, it provides a graphical user interface (GUI) within Jupyter Notebooks to explore, preprocess, and visualize HRV data.
+It provides a graphical user interface (GUI) within Jupyter Notebooks to explore, preprocess, and visualize HRV data.
 The app organizes its features into multiple tabs, each focusing on a specific aspect of HRV analysis.

 ## Features